Gedoxa/specs/specs/protocol/derivation.md

 from which L1 blocks each was derived.
 This history does not have to be complete, but enables later L1 finality signals to be translated into L2 finality.

+The Engine Queue stage handles failures when constructing an L2 block from the attributes provided in the previous stage (i.e invalid transaction or state transition in the block).

+#### Invalid *(Insert Hardfork)* Payloads
+The engine must instead replace this payload with a deposits-only empty block.
+In other words, when provided `PayloadAttributes`, there will always be two possible block candidates that can advance the safe head:

+1. Always Valid (empty deposits-only block)
+2. A proper L2 block created from the provided payload.

+#### Invalid Bedrock/Canyon/Delta/Ecotone Payloads
+The batch that produced this payload should be dropped & the safe head should not be advanced.
+The engine queue will attempt to use the next batch for that timestamp from the batch queue.
+If no valid batch is found, the rollup node will eventually create a deposit only batch after the sequencer window has elapsed.

 #### Engine API usage

 To interact with the engine, the [execution engine API][exec-engine] is used, with the following JSON-RPC methods: